-- Ground disturbance shall be minimized to the greatest extent feasible.
+- 1. Ground disturbance shall be minimized to the greatest extent feasible.
 Berms, ruts and other operator caused ground disturbance over 12 inches in height/depth shall be smoothed out to original contours before leaving the immediate work area. - 2.
 Equipment shall operate parallel to the slope (up and down the fall line) to the greatest extent feasible. - 3.
-The cutting or mulching head of the masticator shall be kept at or above the duff layer and not into mineral soil to the greatest extent feasible.

-- Equipment shall not enter areas outside of the designated project areas unless authorized by San Mateo County Parks, or San Mateo Resource Conservation District, or their supervised designee. - 5.
-Upon completion of a treatment area the contractor shall ensure that roads are left open and passable by the public with respect to all possible park users. - a.
-Scattered debris is acceptable on the road but not to the point that it creates any significant road hazards for park staff or users.
+The cutting or mulching head of the masticator shall be kept at or above the duff layer and not into mineral soil to the greatest extent feasible. - 4.
+Equipment shall not enter areas outside of the designated project areas unless authorized by the San Mateo Resource Conservation District or their supervised designee. - 5.
+Upon completion of a treatment area the contractor shall ensure that roads are left open and passable by the public with respect to all possible camp users. - a.
+Scattered debris is acceptable on the road but not to the point that it creates any significant road hazards for camp staff or users.